Our verdict

 The upper borders on perfection

-Comfortable, stretchy, light, and very breathable: the upper part of this shoe is described by those who tested it as flawless.
-It “fits exceptionally well,” and is overall “one of the best uppers on the market.”
+Comfortable, stretchy, light, and very breathable: the upper part of this shoe is flawless!
+We found that it fits exceptionally well and must be one of the best uppers on the market.

 New Balance FuelCell Supercomp Trainer (left), Adidas Runfalcon (right)